Customizing an Akri Installation

 --set onvif.configuration.brokerPod.image.tag=<your broker image tag> \

 Helm will create a new ONVIF Configuration and apply it to the cluster.
-When the Agent sees that a Configuration has been updated, it deletes all Instances associated with that Configuration and the controller brings down all associated broker pods.
-Then, new Instances and broker pods are created.
-Therefore, the command above will bring down all ONVIF broker pods and then bring them all back up except for the ones servicing the IP camera at IP address 10.0.0.1.
+When the Agent sees that a Configuration has been updated, it updates all Instances associated with that new Configuration.

 Adding another Configuration to a cluster